mohamedtharwat000/TaskManagementDashboard/README.md

 - **Task Filtering:** Filter tasks by status (completed, incomplete) and priority.
 - **Task Sorting:** Sort tasks by title, deadline, priority, or completion status.
 - **Task Search:** Search for tasks by title or description using a search bar.
+- **Drag-and-Drop:** Reorder tasks using a drag-and-drop interface.
 - **Online Support:** Connects to a RESTful API to fetch and update task data.
 - **Offline Support:** Uses `localforage` to store data locally for offline access.
 - **Responsive Design:** Fully responsive and optimized for mobile devices.